‘Nurturing Individual Excellence’

 Homework:

-• Times tables: please encourage your child to use Times Tables Rockstars, Hit the Button and Speed Challenge to practise all of their times tables.
+• Times tables: please encourage your child to use Times Tables Rockstars, Hit the Button or Speed Challenge to practise their times tables.

-• Accelerated Reader: it is so important to listen to your child read every day.
+• Accelerated Reader: it is so important to listen to your child read, even just for 5 minutes daily.

 • Reading comprehension: A reading comprehension text and questions will be sent home weekly.
-These should be returned on a Monday and a new copy will be sent home on Tuesdays.
+These should be returned on a Tuesday and a new copy will be sent home.

 • Spellings: please encourage your child to practise their weekly spellings in preparation for their Friday test.
-The half-term's words have already been sent home.
+The weekly words are sent home at the start of each half-term.

-As ever, if you have any questions or concerns, please do not hesitate to contact me on Seesaw, at the end of the school day or on contact@excalibur.cheshire.sch.uk.
-Please note, Seesaw is not checked daily so anything urgent should go to this email.
+If you have any questions or concerns, please do not hesitate to contact me on Seesaw, at the end of the school day or on contact@excalibur.cheshire.sch.uk.
+Please note, we cannot guarantee that Seesaw is checked during the school day so anything urgent should go to this email.

 Miss Steele